cse3902-num1/cse3902/README.md

   * green dot represents where the player is
   * lavender dots represents where the triforces are
   * red dots represents where the dragons are
+  * indigo dots represents where the wizard are

 * Life container represents the health of the player
 * Ruby picked up quantity